hpointu/hpointu.github.io/_drafts/2020-09-22-neovim-aniseed-plugin.md

     (nvim.open_win buf true opts)))
 ```

 I'm still not too sure about the options I chose.
-I'm still discovering all that, so I picked things that
-seemed to make sense from the documentation.
+I'm still discovering all that, so I picked things that seemed to make sense from the documentation.

 Now you can evaluate this function, using Conjure, and try to call it.

+I encourage you to play with different options, to get familiar with them.
+You can juste re-evaluate your function whenever you change it, with `\er` for example, and play around with it.

 This is me trying different positions and size for my window: